openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

       .3.

 So, the plan is that the next release will be called openSUSE 12.1 and launched on the
       10th of November, 2011!
-Two years later “ on the 14th of November, 2013 “ we will then have
-      the openSUSE 13.1 release.
+Two years later â€“ on the 14th of November, 2013 â€“ we will then have the openSUSE 13.1 release.

 So, the next four releases are called: